Coronavirus (COVID-19): Payment Relief for Student Loan Borrowers

 If you are working toward Public Service Loan Forgiveness (PSLF), the suspended payments should count towards the 120 payments needed for loan forgiveness.

-- Your credit report should not be harmed.
-Credit reporting agencies (like Experian, TransUnion and Equifax) should not show that you "missed a payment.
+None of this should harm your credit report.
+Credit reporting agencies like Experian, TransUnion and Equifax should not show that you "missed" a payment.

 Collection of student loan debt by garnishment should stop during this time.

-If your wages are being garnished to pay off qualifying student loan debt, that should stop through the end of January 2021.
+If your wages are being garnished to pay off qualifying student loan debt, that should stop through September 2021.

 If your Social Security benefits are being reduced (offset) to pay off qualifying student loan debt, that should stop too.